Atls4/React-Todo/README.md

 # React-Todo

-A very simple To-do list app
+Very simple To-do list app

-What can it do:
+ You can:

-  -You can add items to your list
+    -add items to your list

  Future plans: